Tax Calculators

 Credit vs maximum

 The EIC phases in as you earn, peaks, then phases out at higher incomes.
 Because it is refundable, it can produce a refund even if you owe no tax.
-This is an estimate using approximate recent-year parameters — check IRS tables for the exact figure.
+This uses 2026 parameters; your exact credit depends on filing details, so check IRS tables to confirm.

 How the earned income credit (eic) calculator works